Nerves on edge on Spanish island as quakes, lava threaten

 La Palma, with a population of some 85,000 people, is part of the volcanic Canary Islands.

-Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain and destroyed 166 houses and other buildings, according to the European Union’s Earth Observation Program, called Copernicus.
+Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain, according to the European Union’s Earth Observation Program, called Copernicus.

 Unstoppable rivers of lava, as much as six meters (nearly 20 feet) high, rolled down hillsides, burning and crushing everything in their path.

+Spain’s King Felipe VI and Queen Letizia are due to visit the affected area on Thursday.

+Authorities said the pace of the lava’s advance appeared to have slowed and didn’t expect it to reach the sea before Wednesday at the earliest, Spanish private news agency Europa Press reported.

-The lava was expected it to reach the Atlantic Ocean on Tuesday, where it could cause explosions and produce clouds of toxic gas.
+When it reaches the Atlantic Ocean, it could cause explosions and produce clouds of toxic gas.
 Scientists monitoring the lava measured it at more than 1,000 C (more than 1,800 F).

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.